Hospitalist Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for hospitalists in Washington DC?

 The most active hospitalist visa sponsors in Washington DC include MedStar Washington Hospital Center, George Washington University Hospital, Georgetown University Hospital, and Children's National Medical Center.
-These academic and teaching-affiliated health systems have established immigration infrastructure and a history of sponsoring international physicians through H-1B and J-1 waiver pathways.
+These academic and teaching-affiliated health systems have established immigration infrastructure and a history of sponsoring international physicians through H-1B visa and J-1 visa waiver pathways.

 Which visa types are most common for hospitalist roles in Washington DC?

 The H-1B is the most common work visa for hospitalists in Washington DC, as the role qualifies as a specialty occupation requiring a medical degree.
 J-1 Conrad 30 waivers are also frequently used, allowing physicians who completed residency on a J-1 to enter service agreements with hospitals in underserved areas.
-Some employers also support O-1 petitions for physicians with exceptional credentials.
+Some employers also support O-1 visa petitions for physicians with exceptional credentials.

 How to find hospitalist visa sponsorship jobs in Washington DC?